Civic (CVC) Price Reaches $0.33 on Exchanges

 Buying and Selling Civic

-It is usually not presently possible to buy alternative cryptocurrencies such as Civic directly using U.S. dollars.
-Investors seeking to acquire Civic should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Civic using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Civic directly using US dollars.
+Investors seeking to trade Civic should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Civic using one of the exchanges listed above.

 Receive News & Updates for Civic Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Civic and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.